VoIP (voice over Internet Protocol)

 - Lower cost.
 Price is lower than typical phone bills.

 - Higher-quality sound.
 With uncompressed data, audio is less muffled or fuzzy.

 - Access for remote workers.
 Good for employees who work remotely as they have a number of options to call into meetings or communicate to other teammates.

 - Added features.
 These features include call recording, queues, custom caller ID or voicemail to email.

 - Low international rates.
 When a landline makes an international call, it rents the wired circuit for the call to transfer overseas.
 VoIP doesn't require a wired line and uses the internet to make calls, which means it's treated like normal traffic and is less expensive.

-Despite these advantages, VoIP services may still come with some disadvantages.
-These disadvantages include:
+Despite these advantages, VoIP services may still come with some disadvantages: